konsumer/arc-example/README.md

 @tables
 hroe
-  PK *String
+  PK *String        # Primary Identifier
-  SK **String
+  SK **String       # ParamIndex1

 @indexes
 hroe
-  SK *String
+  SK *String        # GSI1_PK
-  SearchData **String
+  GSI1_SK **String  # ParamIndex2
 hroe
-  GSIBucket *Number
+  GSI2_PK *Number   # GSIBucket
-  Status **String
 hroe
-  SearchData *String
+  GSI1_SK *String   # GSI3_PK

 ```

-As you can see, all the complication is in the access patterns, not the dynamo setup.
-We have a table called `hroe` with a *PK* and *SK*.
-We also make 3 GSIs.
-We do this, because they have multiple duties (they aren't just indexes for a particular field, they are used in multiple ways to index the data), and it will make them match the access pattern text a bit better.
 You may notice I am using `hroe` 3 times, in `@indexes` (GSI) as they will be on that table.
-I'm not using extended-chars, operators (like pluses or dashes) or [reserved words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) in any of the actual field-names, because it will confuse dynamo when we make queries.
-This key structure will be used like this: GSI is a reverse-lookup on SK, with an extra field, GSI2 is a reverse-lookup on the extra-data, and GSI3 is a bucket-system to partion records evenly.
+I'm not using any operators (like pluses or dashes) or [reserved words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) in any of the actual field-names, because it will confuse dynamo when we make queries.

-### make an api

-It will make your life easier if you create a central file that maps all your access patterns to dynamo, so you don't have to worry about it's implementation details while you are working on your app.
-You can even use this to centralize your single source of truth about how everything maps together (like the table above describes.)

-Have a look at [this file](src/api.js) to see how I have mapped these to a dynamo client.

-Additionally, in your app you will probably need some basic LCRUD (List, Create, Read, Update, Delete) methods for `Employees`, `Regions`, `Countries`, `Locations`, `Jobs`, `Departments`, `Customers`, `Orders`, `Products`, and `Warehouses`, so we can fully manage our data.
-I left these out, as I made a simple mock-data generator (`npm run setup`) and HTML frontend.

 ### make a service & frontend

 At this point, you will often setup a REST or GraphQL service or other data-server layer (for your frontend.)
 In a real app, you'd want to tune your data-access patterns to how you're going to serve up the data.
 For example, with REST, it's all about LCRUD for base-types, with params for any search/filtering.
 For a GraphQL server, you'd focus more on LCRUD for base-types, then type-joins with params to link records, and if needed add some `Query` RPCs.
 With gRPC, you'll be focused on just the RPCs needed to actually act on the data.
 In all 3 cases, the way you craft your indexes should be optimized to keep all the similar data togeter, require as few roundtrips as possible, and efficiently pull just the useful stuff for what you are trying to do.

+In your app you will probably need some basic LCRUD (List, Create, Read, Update, Delete) methods for `Employees`, `Regions`, `Countries`, `Locations`, `Jobs`, `Departments`, `Customers`, `Orders`, `Products`, and `Warehouses`, so we can fully manage our data.
+I left these out, as I made a simple mock-data generator (`npm run setup`) and HTML frontend.

-I just whipped up a simple set of forms and post-handlers to quickly expose [the API](src/api.js) to the web, so we can explore it.
-I wanted to keep this article focused on the [AWS example](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-modeling-nosql-B.html) and keep things as simple as possible.
+I whipped up a simple set of forms and post-handlers to quickly expose [the API](src/api.js) to the web, so we can explore it.
+I wanted to keep this article focused on the [AWS example](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-relational-modeling.html) and keep things as simple as possible.

 **[.arc](.arc)**:
 ```